 \subsection{Case Study}

 \definecolor{dgreen}{RGB}{0, 176, 80}

-In this section, we present several generation examples on LLaMA3(8B) utilizing three knowledge editing models: \themodel, AlphaEdit and ROME, to demonstrate the efficacy of knowledge editing through representation disentanglement on \ourds.
+In this section, we present several generation examples on LLaMA3(8B) utilizing three knowledge editing models: \themodel, ROME and AlphaEdit, to demonstrate the efficacy of knowledge editing through representation disentanglement on \ourds.
 These examples illustrate the models' abilities to preserve fine-grained neighboring irrelevant knowledge.
 The generation examples are shown in Figure \ref{fig:case-study}.

 \textbf{Example A.} In this case, the new knowledge ``\textit{The name of the employer of Sanjay Gupta is CNN News}'' was injected into the model.
 When prompted with the neighborhood prompt ``\textit{The name of the religion which Sanjay Gupta is associated with},'' \themodel correctly retained Gupta’s background information and provided the accurate response, ``\textit{Hinduism}.''
 In contrast, ROME incorrectly altered the associated knowledge, generating ``\textit{Roman Catholicism}'', while AlphaEdit produced another incorrect response, claiming Gupta was associated with ``\textit{Judaism}''.